Couchbase Server: Licensing and support

 Couchbase Server is a packaged version of Couchbase's open source software technology and is available in a community edition without recent bug fixes with an Apache 2.0 license and an edition for commercial use.

 Couchbase Server builds are available for Ubuntu, Debian, Red Hat, SUSE, Oracle Linux, Microsoft Windows and macOS operating systems.

 Couchbase has supported software developers' kits for the programming languages .NET, PHP, Ruby, Python, C, Node.js, Java, Go, and Scala.

-N1QL
+SQL++

-A query language called the non-first normal form query language, N1QL (pronounced nickel), is used for manipulating the JSON data in Couchbase, just like SQL manipulates data in RDBMS.
+A query language called SQL++ (formerly called N1QL), is used for manipulating the JSON data in Couchbase, just like SQL manipulates data in RDBMS.
 It has SELECT, INSERT, UPDATE, DELETE, MERGE statements to operate on JSON data.

-It was announced in March 2015 as "SQL for documents".
+It was initially announced in March 2015 as "SQL for documents".

-The N1QL data model is non-first normal form (N1NF) with support for nested attributes and domain-oriented normalization.
-The N1QL data model is also a proper superset and generalization of the relational model.
+The SQL++ data model is non-first normal form (N1NF) with support for nested attributes and domain-oriented normalization.
+The SQL++ data model is also a proper superset and generalization of the relational model.